TorchTheDragon/Torchs-FNF-Engine/README.md

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' - Torch Engine, Psych Port
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
-Also aiming to be an easier alternative to newbie coders.
+This engine is a port of [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine), I plan on adding several QoL things to this engine as well as adding several Vanilla features.

 ## Installation: